Botanical illustration: 20th and 21st centuries

-As the 19th century ended and photography gained popularity, Photoengraving, which used halftone technology instead of traditional illustration, became the primary aesthetic of the era.
+As the 19th century ended and photography gained popularity.
+Photoengraving, which used halftone technology instead of traditional illustration, became the primary aesthetic of the era.
 The first offset press was introduced in 1907, revolutionizing image reproduction.

-New botanical specialties emerged and developed: Lichenology (pioneered by Erik Acharius), Phycology (William Henry Harvey), Palaeobotany (Kaspar Maria von Sternberg), and Ecology (Eugenius Warming), along with new fields like Cytogenetics.
+New botanical areas of specialization emerged and developed like Ecology (Eugenius Warming), along with new fields like Cytogenetics.

 Botanical illustrators are still actively working today.
+Deborah Lambkin, the official illustrator of new orchids described by the RHS since 2005, was awarded the Margaret Flockton Award in 2020.
 American botanists Nathaniel Lord Britton and Joseph Nelson Rose, with illustrator Mary Emily Eaton, published The Cactaceae (1919–1923).
 The prolific Matilda Smith was active until the early 1920s.
-Batty Langley, Pomona, or The Fruit-garden illustrated (London, 1928).
+Nellie Roberts was the first and longest serving Royal Horticultural Society orchid artist, from 1897 until 1953.
 In 1972, the Smithsonian Institution hired its first botanical illustrator, Alice Tangerini.
 In the 1980s, Celia Rosser undertook to illustrate every Banksia species for the masterwork, The Banksias.
 When another species was described after its publication, Banksia rosserae, it was named to honour her mammoth accomplishment.

 New developments include American hospital radiologist Dr. Dain L. Tasker (1872–1964) making X-ray pictures of flowers in the 1930s.

 The electron microscope (second half of the 20th century) made it possible to classify life into five or six kingdoms, three of which relate to botany (fungi, plants, chromista).

 Adolf Engler's plant classification system outlined in Syllabus der Pflanzenfamilien (1892) was later modified by the Cronquist system (1968).

 Today, illustrations reveal plant structures at microscopic and molecular levels.

 Field guides, floras, catalogues and magazines produced since the introduction of photography to print material have continued to include illustrations.
 A compromise of accuracy and idealized images from several specimens can be easily (re)produced by skilled artists.
 Illustrations are also at times just preferred for some print/digital audiences or text formats.

 Organizations devoted to furthering botanical art are found in the US (American Society of Botanical Artists), UK (Society of Botanical Artists), Australia (Botanical Art Society of Australia), the Netherlands (Dutch Society for Botanical Artists) and South Africa (Botanical Artists Association of South Africa), among others.
 There is an increasing interest in the changes occurring in the natural world and in the central role plants play in maintaining healthy ecosystems.
 A sense of urgency has developed in documenting today's plant life for future generations.
 Original botanical illustrations rendered in traditional media (with which art conservators are more familiar) can and might serve as reference research materials for endangered species and climate change.

-In recent years, the field has embraced digital tools, with artists creating botanical illustrations using digital techniques while adhering to the established principles of traditional botanical art.
-This modern approach has gained momentum, offering new possibilities for precision and creativity.
-Notable digital botanical artists include Niki Simpson, known for her innovative; Natasha Coverdale, whose digital pieces have been exhibited at the Garden Museum; and artists from Fiurdelin, who blends traditional aesthetics with contemporary digital design.
-This evolution highlights the enduring relevance of botanical illustration in both art and science.